Candidate Set Re-ranking for Composed Image Retrieval with Dual Multi-modal Encoder: Introduction

-Existing work~\cite{Vo_2019_tirg,dodds2020modality_maaf,chen2020image_val,Liu:CIRR,Baldrati_2022_CVPR_clip4cir0} on composed image retrieval mostly adopts the paradigm of separately embedding the input visual and textual modalities, followed by a model that acts as an image feature modifier conditioned on the text.
-The modified image feature is finally compared against features of all candidate images through a vector distance (\eg cosine similarity) before yielding the most similar one as the prediction (see \figref{fig:pipeline-0} (left)).
+Existing work~\citep{Vo_2019_tirg,dodds2020modality_maaf,chen2020image_val,Baldrati_2022_CVPR_clip4cir0} on CIR mostly adopts the paradigm of separately embedding the input visual and textual modalities, followed by a model that acts as an image feature modifier conditioned on the text.
+The modified image feature is finally compared against features of all candidate images through vector distances (\ie cosine similarities) before yielding the most similar one as the prediction (see \figref{fig:main2-pipeline-0} left).
 The main benefit of such a pipeline is the inference cost.
-Let us assume that a corpus $\mathcal{D}$ contains $M$ candidate images.
-For a query pair of reference image $I_{\text{R}}$ and modification text $t$, to select the best matching candidate, the model shall exhaustively assess triplets $\langle (I_{\text{R}}, t), I_{\text{C}} \rangle$ for every image $I_{\text{C}} \in \mathcal{D}$.
-Existing pipelines individually pre-embed all candidate images to compare with the joint-embedded of $(I_{\text{R}}, t)$ computed on the fly, where the comparison can be done very quickly.
-We point out that the above pipeline presents a trade-off between the inference cost and the ability to exercise explicit text-image interactions for each candidate.
-In essence, candidate images are only presented to the model indirectly through the loss function, resulting in the model having to estimate the modified visual features from text inputs in its forward path.
+For a query consisting of a reference image $I_{\text{R}}$ and a modification text $t$, to select the best matching candidate, the model shall exhaustively assess triplets $\langle I_{\text{R}}, t, I_{\text{C}} \rangle$ for every image $I_{\text{C}} \in \mathcal{D}$, where $\mathcal{D}$ is the candidate image corpus.
+Such an exhaustive pairing of $\langle I_{\text{R}}, t\rangle$ and $I_{\text{C}}$ results in a large number of query-candidate pairs.
+In the pipeline discussed above, all candidate images are individually pre-embedded, and the comparison with the joint-embedding of $\langle I_{\text{R}}, t\rangle$ is through the cosine similarity function that is efficient to compute even at a large scale.
+We point out that such a pipeline presents a trade-off between the inference cost and the ability to exercise explicit query-candidate reasoning.
+In essence, the candidate images are only presented to the model indirectly through computing the cosine similarity and the loss function, resulting in the model having to estimate the modified visual features from text inputs in its forward path.